Travel guide

 Is it harder to install an eSIM on Android than on iPhone?

-No, it takes the same amount of time (one minute) on both.
-The difference is that on iPhone, the menu is identical on all models, while on Android, the path changes between Samsung, Pixel, or Xiaomi.
-Once you find the SIM section, scanning the QR code is just as easy.
+No, it takes about the same amount of time, around a minute, on both systems.
+The difference is that on iPhone, the menu is identical across all models, while on Android, the path varies between Samsung, Pixel, or Xiaomi.
+Once you find the SIM section, scanning the QR is just as easy in both cases.

-Does the same eSIM work for Android and iPhone?
+Does the same eSIM work for both Android and iPhone?

-Yes.
-The eSIM is a standard, so the same plan works on any compatible mobile, whether Android or iPhone.
+Yes. eSIM is a standard, so the same plan works on any compatible phone, whether Android or iPhone.
 The only thing that changes is how you install it on each system.
-The QR code you receive is valid for both; you just scan it from the corresponding menu.
+The QR you receive is valid for both: you just scan it from the corresponding menu on your phone.

 How do I transfer my eSIM from an iPhone to an Android?

 It cannot be copied directly between different systems.
-If you still have a plan, ask the provider for a reinstallation QR code or use the transfer if available.
-Many QR codes are single-use, so it's advisable to contact support before deleting the eSIM from the old phone.
+If you still have a plan, ask the provider for a reinstallation QR or use the transfer feature if available between devices of the same system.
+Many QRs are single-use, so it's advisable to confirm that the new installation works before deleting the eSIM from the old phone.

 How do I set the eSIM for data only and my SIM for calls?